FAQ

 In my reports, I see entries for /somedir/, and /somedir, and /somedir/ (default page).
 What's the difference?
 I seem to have two hits for each hit because of this; one on /somedir and then one on /somedir/; what can I do to show that as one hit?

-it did not have the trailing slash; and the default page ones both indicate the number of hits on the directory itself (e.g., on the default page of the directory).
+/somedir/ is the total hits on a directory and all its contents; /somedir is an attempt to hit that directory which was directed because it did not have the trailing slash; and the default page ones both indicate the number of hits on the directory itself (e.g., on the default page of the directory).

 For full details, see Default Page Hits